 So how do you write web copy that will make that great first impression?
 How do you make it magnetic?
 Whether you’re blogging or creating static content for your website, here’s a web copy manifesto that will ensure that you don’t worry about first impressions:

-- Short paragraphs (sometimes even one sentence – breaking traditional grammar rules)
+- Keep paragraphs short (sometimes even one sentence – breaking traditional grammar rules)

-- Chunking/segmenting – including several sub-headings.
+- Use subheadings – chunk and segment your content.
 This helps your readers scan and find the pertinent information that they are looking for.

-- Bullet points – a great technique that enables scanning – it’s like reading down a list without extra verbiage in it (like phrases and all that extra stuff that make up sentences)
+- Use bullet points – great for scanning which online readers do… It’s like reading down a list without extra verbiage in it (like phrases and all that extra stuff that make up sentences)

 If you use these web writing principles, you won’t have to worry about being “judged by your cover.”
 You’ll be on your way to keeping and then engaging your site visitors.